PI

 Another area she is exploring is the security of software.
 Dr. O’Reilly, who is interested in understanding computer programs in general, conducts neuroscience experiments to reveal how humans read code and uses machine learning models to encode software.
 Her research also dives into deep learning techniques for program representations.
 Typically, code varies in length, obeys syntax, and expresses semantics.
 To automatically detect bugs or code malware, a computer-friendly representation of code that encompasses all of these properties is required.
 Such representations can be used by software enterprises in machine learning detectors and classification training.

-Dr. O’Reilly’s security-driven, adversarial-focused approach to AI and machine learning will lead to more secure systems, better program comprehension, and improved disinformation awareness.
+Dr. O’Reilly’s security-driven, adversarial-focused approach to AI and machine learning will lead to more secure systems, better program comprehension, and improved cyber defenses.

 BIO